sergio-lacerda/Financial-Trail/README.md

 - Add it to the project configuration as described above

 ### 4. Run the project
-With the solution opened in Visual Studio, click "Run"
+Open the solution file (.sln) in Visual Studio and press F5 or click "Run".

 ## 🎯 Use Cases